Ways to Eradicate Mac cleaner

-The following are some of the more than 20 patent and trademark infringement lawsuits and appeals CAPPAT® attorneys have been involved in.
+The following is a partial list of patent and trademark infringement lawsuits and appeals CAPPAT® attorneys have been involved in.

 - Enhanced Systems & Products, Inc. et al v.
 US, case number 16-161C (Court of Federal Claims 2016), and the associated ex parte re-examinations referred to as Control Nos.
 90/013,835 and 90/013,836 (2017) (biological filters).
 Co-counsel in Court of Federal Claims infringement lawsuit and lead counsel in both re-ex-examinations.

 - Arcadia, SRL v.
 Tinder Leather, Co, Inc. case No. 1:16-cv-00075-GBL-TCD (E.D.
 Va.
 2015).
 Co-counsel in a trademark dispute involving leather handbags.

 - Seacret Spa International, Ltd..v Michelle K. Lee, Director of the United States Patent and Trademark Office, case No. 1:15-cv-405-JCC-IDD (E.D.
 Va.
 2015).
 Co-counsel in an appeal from the United States Patent & Trademark Office, Trademark Trial & Appeal Board.

 - Fullyear Brother Enterprise Co., Ltd. v.
 Stanton Concepts, LLC, Civil Action No.1:13-cv-01364-ABJ (D.D.C.
 2013).
 As lead counsel, filed Declaratory Judgment action in conjunction with the filing of an ex parte Re-examination proceeding in the United States Patent & Trademark Office.
 Successfully opposed Defendant’s attempts to transfer the case to another jurisdiction.